Analytical expressions for pulse profile of neutron stars in plasma environments: Classification

 \section{Classification}

-When considering two emitting caps which are no longer identical and which are also not in an antipodal configuration, the Beloborodov system [\cite{Beloborodov_2002}] is insufficient to classify the different observable profiles.
+When considering two emitting caps which are no longer identical and which are also not in an antipodal configuration, the Beloborodov system \cite{Beloborodov_2002} is insufficient to classify the different observable profiles.
 As the caps are distinguishable, the profile is no longer symmetric with respect to which cap is which, so by inverting their positions we should add a new class.
 On the other hand, by abandoning the antipodal configuration we give rise to profiles where, for example, neither of the caps is visible during the entire phase, or one is visible only occasionally while the other is always invisible.
 These phenomena can also be achieved by increasing the plasma density, resulting in new profile classes.
 We have then a total of nine profile classes for two distinguishable non-antipodal caps, the four classes introduced by Beloborodov, the inversions of his classes I and II, two classes with partial and null visibility caps and a null profile class.
 For convenience, we organize this new classification according to whether the caps have total (i.e., the cap is visible at all times for the observer), partial (it is visible at some times and not at others) or null visibility (it is not visible for the observer at any time).
 This classification is explained in Table \ref{tab:Clases}, where the correspondence with Beloborodov's classes is also indicated.

-Following, in Tables \ref{fig:Clases_SH_0.0} to \ref{fig:Clases_GHS} are shown the location maps of the classes in the $\xi-\chi_p$ plane, being $\chi_p$ the angle between the rotation axis and the center of the primary cap, for different values of $\Delta\chi=\chi_p-\chi_s$, being $\chi_s$ the angle between the rotation axis and the secondary cap.
-We take $R=6$, $Q=0.2$ and $\epsilon=0.3$ for Sch, RN and GHS, and also $\epsilon=0$ for Sch.
-The primary and secondary caps have angular half-oppertures $\theta_{c,p}=3^o$ and $\theta_{c,s}=10^o$ respectively.
+Following, in Figures \ref{fig:Clases_SH_0.0} to \ref{fig:Clases_RN} are shown the location maps of the classes in the $\xi-\chi_p$ plane, being $\chi_p$ the angle between the rotation axis and the center of the primary cap, for different values of $\Delta\chi=\chi_p-\chi_s$, being $\chi_s$ the angle between the rotation axis and the secondary cap. {We take $R=6M$, $q^*=-(0.5M)^2$ and $\epsilon=0.3$ for Sch and RN-like metrics, and also $\epsilon=0$ for Sch.
+The primary and secondary caps have angular half-apertures $\theta_{c,p}=3^o$ and $\theta_{c,s}=10^o$ respectively.}

 Analyzing the class location maps, we see that the different classes are separated by straight lines marked in red on the graphs, which correspond to the values of $\xi$ and $\chi_p$ for which one of the caps, at its farthest point from the line of sight (i.e., at its maximum elongation at $\theta$), is partially in the zone of visibility and partially in the zone of invisibility, being in this way transition zones for caps from total to partial visibility, or from partial to null visibility.
 Thus, the thickness of these lines corresponds to the angular size of the caps {(this issue is also discussed in \cite{Sotani_2019} and \cite{Sotani_2020}, where extended caps are considered)}.
 Moreover, the location of these eight red lines that we see in each graph are given by the following equations